 A rare case of averting this trope: In the print edition of the first run of comics, there's a previously-omitted comic during the battle with Xykon in which Vaarsuvius, paralyzed by a ghasts' touch, sits helplessly while a trio of demon roaches sits on his/her head and crack wise.
 Why was it omitted from the online comic?
 Because the morning that it was scheduled to be posted, Christopher Reeve died.
 The author (wisely) pulled it, only letting it see the light of day as a "bonus strip" over a year later.

+Back in 1999, Penny Arcade published a strip about Duke Nukem Forever, which became funnier with each year of the game's famously long development (which, back then, had only been over two years.)
+Almost a decade later, its developer shut down.
 Especially good because the strip more-or-less illustrated whyDuke Nukem Forever didn't come out when it was supposed to, long before anyone outside the production company knew.
 The company just kept playing around instead of delivering the promised game to a distributor (the distributor changed midway); by the time they took the deadline seriously (Take-Two was less patient than the previous distributor), they were no longer able to get the money to complete it.
+Of course, now that the game is actually coming out (and debuted at PAX no less!), the strip has changed to a Hilarious in Hindsight.

 This strip of A Softer World illustrates what seems like a rather improbable idea of what causes terrorists to be terrorists.
 But a later sociological study discovered that many of them don't really care about their cause, and if their mission is actually accomplished they just move on to another extremist group.
 It concluded that a large proportion really aresocial rejects who can't find friends anywhere else, and are willing to kill for the sake of that bond.